Eduployment: are universities becoming obsolete?

 Adobe’s own Belsky has realized this hard truth.
 If colleges don’t equip the future generations to be the next workforce, then “eduployment” institutions will.
 In his article, he mentions two companies: Nana and Main Street.
 The former focuses on appliance repair while the latter focuses on starting a painting business.

-They train their students for real and practical work, instead of the abstract theory.
+They train their students for real and practical work, instead of abstract theory.
 These companies also teach soft skills, which are important for any career, for a surgeon as well as for a dishwasher.
 They include:

 - Time management